 Approximately 20% of the student body receives financial aid.
 Tuition grants, awarded for demonstrated need, average 75% of tuition (approx. $31,000 this year).
 Families from a wide range of income levels have qualified for assistance based on individual family circumstances, and Harvard-Westlake strives to meet 100 percent of demonstrated need for each student it enrolls.

 First, consider the true cost of an independent school education.
-Tuition in 2018-19 is $38,400.
-This means roughly $41,000 including books, lunches, transportation, and other costs.
+Tuition in 2021-22 is $42,600.
+This means roughly $46,000 including books, lunches, transportation, and other costs.

-Since it is our belief that families bear the primary responsibility for financing the education of their children, it is our policy to expect both parents to contribute financially.
-If a parent is not working for pay, an additional income equal to tuition will be imputed into the calculation.
-This policy does not require the parent to work.
-It only attempts to adjust the level of need by accounting for the income that the parent could earn if he or she chose to work.
+We believe that families bear the primary responsibility for the education of their children, therefore we expect both parents to contribute to the cost of tuition.
+If a parent is not working for pay, additional income equal to tuition will be imputed into the tuition calculation.
+This policy attempts to account for income a parent could earn by choosing to work.

 Exceptions to this policy may occur if a parent is caring for a child not yet of school age, a child with a disability, a seriously ill child, parent, or grandparent, or if a parent is disabled and cannot work.
 Each application is evaluated individually.
-Please inform the Financial Aid Office in writing of these circumstances at the time of your initial application.

 You must apply for aid at the time the younger sibling applies for admission.
 The financial aid application must be for both children, and if the younger child is admitted and you qualify for aid, both children will receive the same tuition grant.